 https://queue.acm.org/detail.cfm?id=3305265

-Jeremy Clark is an associate professor at the Concordia Institute for Information Systems Engineering in Montreal, Canada, where he holds the NSERC/RCGT/Catallaxy Industrial Research Chair in Blockchain Technologies.
+Jeremy Clark is an associate professor at the Concordia Institute for Information Systems Engineering in Montreal, Canada, where he holds the NSERC/Raymond Chabot Grant Thornton/Catallaxy Industrial Research Chair in Blockchain Technologies.
 He collaborates regularly with government agencies on voting and blockchain technologies.

 Didem Demirag is a Ph.D. student at the Concordia Institute for Information Systems Engineering in Montreal, Canada.
 She is interested in applied cryptography, genomic privacy, and blockchain applications.
 She is working on realizing secure function evaluation using blockchain and is an intern at Autorité des Marchés Financiers, Montreal.